kgwangrae/simple_windows_backup/README.md

-# simple_windows_backup
-Simple backup script using Robocopy on Windows
+## Simple backup script using Robocopy on Windows

+- Just for my laptop...
+- Should run as administrator.